 Under NEPA, the CBD challenged FWS's EA for the 2008 Chukchi Sea regulations for two reasons.
 First, the CBD claimed that the EA failed to consider a reasonable range of alternatives by only analyzing two alternatives.
-An EA need only include a "brief discussion" of reasonable alternatives and the standard is lesser than under an environmental impact statement.219
+An EA need only include a "brief discussion" of reasonable alternatives and the standard is lesser than under an environmental impact statement.

-FWS explained its no-action alternative by stating that the Association would continue exploration activities without mitigation measures.220 The court found this action was sufficient.
+FWS explained its no-action alternative by stating that the Association would continue exploration activities without mitigation measures.
+The court found this action was sufficient.
 The CBD claimed that FWS failed to consider effects of a large oil spill.
 The CBD argued FWS violated NEPA because its analysis assumed that oil activities would continue despite illegal takings.
 The court disagreed, stating that a failure to mention that other measures would discourage incidental takes was not arbitrary and capricious.
 The CBD also claimed that the EA should have analyzed other alternatives, such as requiring further mitigation measures or eliminating important habitat areas from the geographic scope of the projects and attendant regulations.
-The Ninth Circuit noted that it had previously found no NEPA violation for EAs that only analyzed two alternatives.221
+The Ninth Circuit noted that it had previously found no NEPA violation for EAs that only analyzed two alternatives.
+The court forms of the projects and attendant regulations of the projects and attendant regulation of the projects and attendant regulations of the projects and attendant regulation of the projects and attendant regulation of the projects and attendant regulation of the projects and the projects attendant regulation of the projects and the projects attendant regulation of the projects attendant regulation of the projects at the

-Finally, the Ninth Circuit considered the CBD's argument that the EA failed to analyze the significant foreseeable impacts of oil spills.222 The EA centered on risks associated with small operational spills because FWS considered the possibility of a large spill to be very remote.
+Finally, the Ninth Circuit considered the CBD's argument that the EA failed to analyze the significant foreseeable impacts of oil spills.
+The EA centered on risks associated with small operational spills because FWS considered the possibility of a large spill to be very remote.
 The 2008 regulations covered only a five-year period, and because of the finite duration, an analysis for full-scale development and production went beyond the NEPA requirement.
-The probability of a large-scale spill from exploratory activities or from the period of proposed regulations was very low.223 The court required nothing further due to the narrow scope of the activity.
+The probability of a large-scale spill from exploratory activities or from the period of proposed regulations was very low.
+The court required nothing further due to the narrow scope of the activity.